 You might not be able to earn consistently from selling equipment, because they tend to last long before they need to be replaced.

-On the other hand, raw materials are consistently used up and those that aren’t, quickly expire, so homebrewers tend to buy these more frequently.
+By contrast, selling raw materials may be a more viable way to earn, as raw materials are consistently used up and those that aren’t, quickly expire, so homebrewers tend to buy these more frequently.

 You can sell through your own website, which allows you to control the quantity and quality of your inventory, how you market your products, and how much profit you take home per item.

 However, it does require you to be very hands-on: from contacting suppliers and ordering from them, to setting up your online store and generating traffic to it, taking payments, shipping out orders, and customer service.

 Selling on third-party e-commerce sites such as Amazon or eBay, on the other hand, gives you the chance to place your products on a high-traffic website and get them in front of more potential buyers, increasing the chances that they will buy your products.

 The downside is that you have less control over which products are marketed, how they’re being marketed, and at what price.